guyandtheworld/Snapdiet/README.md

 <br>

 -  [ ] Everytime in the first screen, below the calorie goal meter, show a new health quote.
+(Claimed by Albin, January 25, 2018)
 <br>